Slim (band)

-Slim is a rock band initially lasting from the late 1990s to 2003 from Christchurch, New Zealand who are best known for their singles 'Rise Up', 'Real World', 'Crumbling', 'Low' and 'Bullet in My Hand'.
+Slim is a rock band initially lasting from the late 1990s to 2003 from Christchurch, New Zealand who are best known for their singles 'Rise Up', 'Real World', 'Crumbling', 'Low' and 'Bullet in My Hand'.They were signed to Wildside Records alongside fellow kiwi rockers Shihad and HLAH.
+They played notable shows with Korn, Tool, The Melvins, Rocket From The Crypt, Live, Creed, Regurgitator, Fur Patrol, Tadpole and Silverchair.